 The Philippines currently experiences some of the highest electricity costs in Asia due to its heavy dependence on fuel oils, making the project an important addition to efforts to decrease financial burden on Filipino citizens while enhancing their health.
 The project will serve around 50,000 people and avoid greenhouse gas emissions of approximately 17,000 tCO2 per annum and contribute to the government of the Philippines’ renewable energy targets of 50% of total installed capacity by 2030.

-About the signing, CEO Andrew Johnstone said, “This transaction is CIO’s first commitment to Asia and we are very pleased to be in association with Sindicatum with this step.
-The project evidences CIO’s objective of delivering a positive climate outcome over the long term whist improving people’s lives in the short term.
-CIO is positioned to mobilise more capital into this region in the near future and we look forward to a lasting and rewarding relationship with Sindicatum.”
+About the signing, CEO Andrew Johnstone said, “This transaction is CI1’s first commitment to Asia and we are very pleased to be in association with Sindicatum with this step.
+The project evidences CI1’s objective of delivering a positive climate outcome over the long-term whist improving people’s lives in the short term.
+CI1 is positioned to mobilise more capital into this region in the near future and we look forward to a lasting and rewarding relationship with Sindicatum.”

 About Climate Investor One.